Cello Curriculum

 • Essential Elements for Strings, Allen, Gillespie, Hayes.
 Book 1

-• I Can Read Music by Joanne Martin
+• I can read Music by Joanne Martin

 • Suzuki book 1, tunes 1-14

-Exam Requirements for Level I
+Exam Requirements

-• One octave scale and arpeggio, C, G or D major.
-One note per bow
+• One octave scale and arpeggio, C, G or D major, one note per bow

 • Two pieces or etudes.
-At least one piece from memory.

-Level 1.5
+LEVEL 1.5

 Technique